From City-States to Conflict in Late Sumer

 The Akkadian state was ruled by ten kings, of whom the first five were famous, then the Gutians, who are from the Zagros Mountains adjacent to Iraq's eastern border with Iran, were able to eliminate the Akkadian state and inherit most of its cities, especially the northern ones, and ruled for 125 years, during which they did not provide any culture or civilization to Iraq.

-The Revival of Sumerian City-States and the Third Ur Dynasty
+The Sumerian Revival and the Rise of Ur III

 The Era of the Sumerian Empire – The Third Dynasty of Ur